sdsc/website-summer-institute-2019/_sections/homepage-1-header.md

   subtext: null
 ---

-# SDSC Summer Institute 2017
+# SDSC Summer Institute 2018

-### One week of classes on all aspects of Supercomputing and Data Science to accelerate your path from Data to Discovery, July 31 -  August 4, 2017, San Diego Supercomputer Center
+### One week of classes on all aspects of Supercomputing and Data Science to accelerate your path from Data to Discovery, August 6th -  August 10th, 2018, San Diego Supercomputer Center

 &nbsp;